León Felipe Téllez Contreras

 - Company: University of Leeds

 Why did you choose to study for a PhD at the University of Leeds?

-My research focuses on the socio-political dimension of urban infrastructure provision and transformation, which is a general topic that I came about with after exploring a bit of the economic and political life of some of the 70,000 traders in some of the 329 traditional indoor markets of Mexico City.
+My research focuses on the socio-political dimension of urban infrastructure provision and transformation, which is a general topic that I came about with after exploring the economic and political life of some of the 70,000 traders in the 329 traditional indoor markets of Mexico City.
 In this sense, I am interested in the theoretical and empirical aspects that bridge the socio-political life and the infrastructures’ materiality of our cities.
 Since I am conducting an ethnographic research, my fieldwork entails examining how trader organisations participate in urban political networks that involve the production and transformation of these emblematic commercial spaces.
-For Mexico City indoor markets become political nodes that bring together from tens to thousands of traders, my research aims at discussing critically some of the economic, social, cultural, and urban implications of negotiating in highly-unequal cities the regeneration or neglect of public services and public spaces.
+For Mexico City, indoor markets have become political nodes that are brought together from tens to thousands of traders.
+My research aims at discussing critically some of the economic, social, cultural, and urban implications of negotiating in highly-unequal cities the regeneration or neglect of public services and public spaces.
 This is particularly urgent in relation to traditional indoor markets, since many of them are crucial for low-income people in terms of access to food and other basic products.

 What is your favourite part of studying at Leeds?

 I really enjoy studying at Leeds because of the friendly and committed research community the School has built.
 Since I arrived, I have only found open doors, attentive ears, and insightful conversations with all the people I have met, starting with my supervisors.
 In such a free and respectful academic context, my work has evolved with the help of thought-provoking questions and comments, and thanks to the very interesting and inspirational presentations both from human and physical geographers.
 All this makes the School of Geography an incomparable place to develop one’s research skills.